Would you have the courage to enter a segregated dinner, sit at the counter and order?

 That evening at a rally, he delivered

-"I've been to the Mountaintop"
+"I've been to the Mountaintop"address.

 The next day, early in the morning while greeting his supportors from the balcony of the hotel a sniper, later captured and identified as James Earl Ray, shot Dr. King to death.